code-423n4/2024-03-gitcoin/README.md

 _Describe the project's main invariants (properties that should NEVER EVER be broken)._

-TODO: does this apply to us?
+TODO: how does this apply to us?

 ## Scoping Details